Whitey Bulger: FBI informant

+Although, according to Connolly, Bulger dictated from the outset of his cooperation that he would only inform on the Mafia, he also provided information on his own associates in the Winter Hill Gang, including Winter, Martorano, Joseph "Joe Mac" McDonald, Jimmy Sims and even his fellow informant Flemmi.
+In fact, Bulger was able to provide far more valuable information on his own organization than he was on the Patriarca family.

-During the 1970s and 1980s, the Organized Crime Program of the FBI considered the Mafia a greater threat than all other organized crime groups in the United States combined, and targeted the Mafia as a national priority.
-Although the Boston office of the FBI was aware of the Winter Hill Gang, the bureau perceived the gang to be significantly less dangerous than the Patriarca family, particularly after several members were imprisoned or became fugitives as a result of a horse race-fixing case in 1979.
+In the 1970s and 1980s, the Organized Crime Program of the FBI considered the Mafia a greater threat than all other organized crime groups in the United States combined and targeted the Mafia as a national priority.
+The Boston field office of the FBI perceived the Winter Hill Gang to be significantly less dangerous than the Patriarca family, particularly after several Winter Hill members were imprisoned or became fugitives as a result of a horse race-fixing case in 1979.

-FBI supervisor John Morris was put in charge of the Organized Crime Squad at the FBI's Boston field office in December 1977.
+FBI supervisor John Morris was put in charge of the Organized Crime Squad at the Boston field office in December 1977.
 Morris not only proved himself unable to rein in Connolly's protection of Bulger, he even began assisting him.
-Under pressure from superiors to cultivate informants who could be used against the Mafia, Connolly and Morris falsely portrayed Bulger and Flemmi as invaluable sources in order to advance their careers.
-Connolly and Morris convinced their superiors that Bulger and Flemmi were indispensable as informants in their crusade to take down the Patriarca family, and the FBI protected Bulger and Flemmi by shielding them from prosecution for crimes they had committed.
+Under pressure from superiors to cultivate informants who could be used against the Mafia, Connolly and Morris portrayed Bulger and Flemmi as invaluable sources in order to advance their careers.
 In reality, however, Bulger and Flemmi were far less valuable as informants than their handlers purported them to be.
+In a 2011 interview, Flemmi recalled, "Me and Whitey gave [the FBI] shit, and they gave us gold."

-In exchange for the agents' protection, Bulger and Flemmi bribed Connolly and Morris during frequent meetings.
-By 1982, Morris was "thoroughly compromised", to the point of having Bulger purchase plane tickets for his then-girlfriend Debbie Noseworthy to visit him in Georgia while he was being trained for drug investigations.
-Even after 1983, when Morris was transferred to head up the Boston FBI's anti-drug task force, he remained an accomplice to Connolly and Bulger.
+In addition to protecting the Winter Hill Gang from prosecution, Connolly and Morris accepted bribes from Bulger and Flemmi during their frequent meetings.
+By 1982, Morris was "thoroughly compromised" to the point of having Bulger purchase plane tickets for his then-girlfriend, Debbie Noseworthy, to visit him in Georgia while he was being trained for drug investigations.
+Even after 1983, when Morris was transferred to head up the Boston FBI's anti-drug task force, he remained an accomplice to Bulger and Connolly.